rmkraus/kraus.house/about.md

 Name: Ryan Kraus<br />
 Shell: /bin/bash

-On since Fri Sep 28
+On since Mon Oct 8

 Plan: Professional tinkerer with a pasion for learning new open source platforms and building infrastructure to solve problems.
 My background is in